ankidroid/Anki-Android/AnkiDroid-API.md

 ```

 # Sync Intent
-AnkiDroid v2.5 supports background syncing via an experimental intent which can be sent from [Tasker](http://tasker.dinglisch.net/):
+AnkiDroid v2.5 supports background syncing via an experimental intent which can be sent from [Tasker](http://tasker.dinglisch.net/).
+Note: a "server is busy" error will be shown if you try to sync more often than once every 5 minutes.

 ```
 Sync Intent [